-Educational Assistants: PubG-2010 Disabled Mortality Table for males and females with generational projection of future improvements per the MP-2019 Ultimate scale.
+Educational Assistants: PubG-2010 Disabled Mortality Table for males and females with generational projection of future improvements per the MP-2021 (prior: MP-2019) Ultimate scale.
 This assumption includes a margin for mortality improvement beyond the valuation date.

 Turnover

 Teachers and Administrators[#]: rates based on gender and length of service for the first nine years and gender and age thereafter: